cunybpl/nycet_pnp/src/content/measurement_techniques/true-rms-power.md

   <li>Allow the logger to collect data for the remainder of the measurement period.</li>
   <li>After the measurement period has concluded, remove the logger from the panel.</li>
   <li>If necessary, connect the logger to the laptop or phone via USB cable.
 Otherwise, use the software to connect with the data logger via Bluetooth.</li>
-  <li>Use the proprietary software to Stop the logger and end data collection.</li>
+  <li>Use the proprietary software to stop the logger and end data collection.</li>
   <li>Download all data from the logger and save the file in the .csv file format for analysis.</li>
 </ul>